New media: Social change

-In the music industry
+Music

 The music industry was affected by the advancement of new media.
 Throughout years of technology growth, the music industry faced major changes such as the distribution of music from shellac to vinyl, vinyl to 8-tracks, and many more changes over the decades.
 Beginning in the early 1900s, audio was released on a brittle material called "shellac."
 The quality of the sound was very distorted and the delicacy of the physical format resulted in the change to LPs (Long Playing).
 The first LP was made by Columbia Records in 1948 and later on, RCA developed the EP (Extended Play) which was only seven inches around and had a longer playing time in comparison to the original LP.
 The desire for portable music still persisted in this era which projected the launch of the compact cassette.
 The Cassette was released in 1963 and flourished after post-war where Cassette tapes were being converted into cars for entertainment when traveling.
 Not long after the development of the cassette did the music industry begin to see forms of piracy.
 Cassette tapes allowed people to make their own tapes without paying for rights to the music.
 This effect caused a major loss in the music industry but it also led to the evolution of mixtapes.
 As music technologies continued to develop from 8-tracks, floppy discs, CD's, and now, MP3, so did new media platforms as well.
 The discovery of MP3's in the 1990s has since changed the world we live in today.
 At first, MP3 tracks threatened the industry with massive piracy file-to-file sharing networks such as Napster, until laws were established to prevent this.
 However, consumption of music is higher than ever before due to streaming platforms like Apple Music, Spotify, Pandora, and many more!